mcarvin8/apex-tests-git-delta/messages/delta.md

 # flags.from.summary

-Git commit SHA from where the commit message log is done.
+Commit SHA from where the commit message log is done.
+This SHA's commit message will not be included in the results.

 # flags.to.summary

-Git commit SHA to where the commit message log is done.
+Commit SHA to where the commit message log is done.

 # flags.regular-expression.summary